Terrible Claw Lobster Facts

 Also, the few individuals found, through trawling, all appeared at a depth of around 820 ft (250 m).
 Experts simply do not know if this is its only habitat range, due to the lack of sufficient observations.

-Its precise diet also remains unknown, again because of insufficient study.
-However, experts believe it to feed on a variety of small fish and clams.
+Its precise diet also remains unknown, once again because of insufficient scientific study.
+However, most experts believe it to feed on a variety of small fish and clams also native to its area.